 Apple Pay is Apple's mobile payments service.
 As with the Apple Watch, Apple has adopted the Apple symbol "" followed by "Pay" for the service's name, though the company also refers to it as "Apple Pay."

-With the Apple Watch, Apple Pay is also extended to the iPhone 5, iPhone 5c, and iPhone 5s.
+With the Apple Watch, Apple Pay also extends to the iPhone 5, iPhone 5c, and iPhone 5s.
 To use Apple Pay with one of these devices, a paired Apple Watch is required to make the payment.
 This is made possible through the NFC chip included in the Apple Watch.
+The Apple Watch can also make payments when paired with newer iPhones, so you don't need to pull your phone out to use the payments service.

 Apple Pay also lets users make one-tap purchases within apps that have adopted the Apple Pay API, and it is available on the web with iOS 10 and macOS Sierra.
 Devices capable of using Apple Pay within iOS apps or on the web include the iPhone 6, iPhone 6s, iPhone 6 Plus, iPhone 6s Plus, iPhone 7, iPhone 7 Plus, iPhone 8, iPhone 8 Plus, iPhone SE, iPhone X, iPad Air 2, iPad mini 3, iPad mini 4, and iPad Pro models.
 All of these devices feature Touch ID and contain an NFC controller where the "Secure Element" of Apple Pay is located, keeping customer information private.